AMA HOUSTON GIVES BACK (AMAHGB) is the philanthropic arm of AMA Houston.

 The AMA Houston Chapter announces the naming of its annual scholarship program in honor of Penny Todd, a past chapter president and the founding chair of AMA Houston Gives Back, the chapter's philanthropic arm that has donated over $50,000 in grants to help nonprofit organizations with their own marketing programs.

-The AMA Houston Chapter Penny Todd Scholarship will be donating scholarships in 2017 to deserving Houston-area college students majoring in marketing.
+The AMA Houston Chapter Penny Todd Scholarship will be donating scholarships in 2017 to deserving Houston-area undergraduate college students majoring in marketing.
 To donate to the scholarship fund, please click on the button below.

 AMA Houston President (2007-2008)